What Is Real Beauty?

 Real beauty is rarely seen by people.
 Confucius once stated: “Everything has beauty, but not everyone can see it.”
 This philosophy explicates that true beauty is in the eye of the beholder.
 Look into those narrow dark orbs known as eyes.
 You will see a person’s true aura.
 Through looking deep into their eyes, you can feel the person’s ambiance and emotion, whether they are optimistic or in a state of melancholy.
 Life is easier if we live in harmony with what is real.

 I once passed by a blog about real beauty.
 Rebecca Hillegeist, the blog owner, concluded that real beauty comes from inside and radiates out into your energy field—this energy is what creates your reality.
-She also stated that we should stay positive and look through obstacles in a bright and positive mindset.
+She also stated that we should stay happy and look through obstacles in a bright and positive mindset.
 Love what you have now.
 Do not proactively change your true physical self.
 Do not emulate others for a better physique.

 Everyone is beautiful.
 There might be circumstances when people look down on their own physical structure.
 It is because they are comparing themselves to others too much.
 You always contradistinguish your imperfections when you vie to be someone else.
 We are special in our own way.
 If we really want to think ourselves as beautiful, be thankful and faithful.
 We do not have to brag about our beauty, but we can prove to ourselves that we are valuable.